WireGuard support and deployment

 It is recommended to use official WireGuard software whenever possible.
 The below apps are included for posterity and developer interest.

-- 3rd party: TunSafe — Experimental WireGuard Client for OSX (3rd party)
+- 3rd party: TunSafe — userspace C++ client for Windows, Linux, macOS, FreeBSD, Android (3rd party)

 - 3rd party: BoringTun — a userspace WireGuard implementation in Rust (3rd party)